nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
 * private clinic practitioners who do not have access to general health service management applications like Healthhub
 * private clinic practitioners of clinics who still utilise physical paper records to store patient information

-**Value proposition**:
+* is reasonably comfortable typing
-* provide doctors with a place to **store and centrally manage their patients’ information**
+* has a need to manage a significant number of records
-* allow doctors to schedule appointments, send appointment reminders and other notifications (eg. medication, payment information) to patients using their stored contact information.
+* has a need to find a particular record quickly

+**Value proposition**: OmniHealth is a patient database management tool that centralises and digitalises medical record storage.
+This makes finding specific details of a patient as well as inputting new details easy and fast.

 [<*Back to ToC*>](#table-of-contents)